2024 Solar Incentives Guide for Highlands, NY - Tax Credits & Rebates

 When does the federal solar tax credit end?

-The order that incentives will be applied in may vary depending on which incentives you are claiming but in most cases yes, you can claim multiple types of incentives for your solar project.
+The order your incentives will be applied in could vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
 Get in touch with your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Can I get any financial incentives when I add solar panels to a rental property, vacation home or commercial property?